GoogleChrome/web.dev/src/site/content/en/blog/aem-with-workbox/index.md

 To enhance a web app into a Progressive Web App requires adding two artifacts:

-- A web app manifest: a JSON configuration file that defines the app's entry point URL, the icon used to represent the PWA and other configuration that describe how the application looks and behaves
+- A web app manifest: a JSON configuration file that defines the app's entry point URL, the icon used to represent the PWA and other configuration that describe how the application looks and behaves.
 - A service worker: a script that provides background services that enrich your PWA by defining resources your PWA uses and the strategies to access them.

 ## What is a service worker?

 At its core, a service worker is just a script that your browser runs independently as you interact with your web application.
-An active service worker provides services such as smart caching using the Cache API, keeping data up to date using the BackGround Sync API and integration with push notifications.
+An active service worker provides services such as smart caching using the Cache API, keeping data up to date using the BackGround Sync API and integrating with push notifications.
 A service worker with the right caching strategy provides stable and reliable user experiences for various scenarios, returning pre-cached resources instantly, storing data in cache and updating resources when connected to the web.

 {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/j97xB2WYaExyh8SbI3pw.png", alt="What is a service worker?", width="800", height="369" %}

-{% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/4izQ6TMiE9PHdRTor7b2.png", alt="Workbox Logo", width="400", height="94" %}
+{% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/4izQ6TMiE9PHdRTor7b2.png", alt="Workbox Logo", width="200", height="47" %}

 Service workers can be hard to write from scratch.
 Workbox was created to make it easier.
 Workbox is a set of libraries to help you write and manage [service workers](https://developers.google.com/web/fundamentals/primers/service-workers) and caching with the [Cache Storage API](/cache-api-quick-guide/).
-Service workers and the Cache Storage API, when used together, control how assets (HTML, CSS, JS, images, etc…) are requested from the network or cache, even allowing you to return cached content when offline!
+Service workers and the Cache Storage API, when used together, control how assets (HTML, CSS, JS, images, etc.) are requested from the network or cache, even allowing you to return cached content when offline.
 With Workbox, you can quickly set up and manage both, and more, with production-ready code.

 ## Upgrading an AEM site to a PWA

 [Adobe Experience Manager](https://business.adobe.com/products/experience-manager/sites/aem-sites ) (AEM) is a comprehensive content management solution for building websites, mobile apps, forms, and digital signage.
 It makes it easy to manage your marketing content and assets.

-While AEM provides a rich library to build web applications, until now it's been difficult to build a PWA by adding a service worker and a manifest.
+While AEM provides a rich library for building web applications, until now it's been difficult to build a PWA by adding a service worker and a manifest.

 Adobe Experience Manager Sites is the UI building tool that is part of Adobe Experience Manager.
-When used with Adobe Experience Manager as a Cloud Service, AEM Sites makes it easy to convert any existing AEM website or single page application into an installable offline enabled Progressive Web App with just configuration and no coding.
+When used with Adobe Experience Manager as a cloud service, AEM Sites makes it easy to convert any existing AEM website or single page application into an installable offline-enabled Progressive Web App with just configuration and no coding.
 It uses Workbox to deliver the best practices for Progressive Web Apps and abstracts the complexities of writing boilerplate manifests and service workers.

 AEM supports localization of content which means you can have different branding and even different offline content for different locales.
 To do this build different PWA configurations for each language master.